DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - antivirus software
         - firewalls
         - intrusion prevention systems
-- A detective control is deployed to discover or detect unwanted or unauthorized activity; detective controls operate after the fact
+- 📁**A detective control** is deployed to discover or detect unwanted or unauthorized activity; detective controls operate after the fact
     - Examples:
         - security guards
         - motion detectors